Galileo Academy of Science and Technology: Location

 Bungalows on the football field of Galileo Academy of Science and Technology during reconstruction.

 Galileo's Northwestern corner and loading dock at Van Ness & Bay Streets.

-Galileo is located in far northern San Francisco, in the Russian Hill neighbourhood near Fort Mason.
+Galileo is located in far northern San Francisco, in the Russian Hill neighborhood near Fort Mason.

 Muni bus service is plentiful in the vicinity, with direct access to six bus routes, and various others in the area.
 Less than half of the students reside near the school, but school buses and special buses on the 28-19th Avenue are provided by the Municipal Railway.
 Special bus service exclusively serves students in SFUSD, and only drops off passengers.
 The 19-Polk, 30-Stockton, and 49-Van Ness/Mission also serve nearby, but have no special runs.